pgavazzi1/RPM-Calculator/README.md

 testDatumStack.cpp: Contains testing for the DatumStack class.
 No user input needed, run program and then read output messages to make sure everything is working correctly.

-test_commands.cyl: basic list of commands, used to make sure that my RPNCalc quits after reading in a file or for to easily call in the RString file function.
+test_commands.cylc: basic list of commands, used to make sure that my RPNCalc quits after reading in a file or for to easily call in the RString file function.

-fact.cyl: provided for use, computes a factorial as long as it is called in the rstring file function with an int placed before it.
+fact.cylc: provided for use, computes a factorial as long as it is called in the rstring file function with an int placed before it.

-Test_string_commands.cyl: list of commands that test the following queries related to strings... adding RStrings to the stack, exec, file, if.
+Test_string_commands.cylc: list of commands that test the following queries related to strings... adding RStrings to the stack, exec, file, if.

-Test_stack_commands.cyl: list of commands that test the following queries related to the stack... print, adding numbers to the stack, adding bools to the stack, adding strings to the stack, drop, swap, not, dup.
+Test_stack_commands.cylc: list of commands that test the following queries related to the stack... print, adding numbers to the stack, adding bools to the stack, adding strings to the stack, drop, swap, not, dup.

-Test_math_commands.cyl: list of commands that test the following queries related to math... +, -, *, /,  mod, >, <, >=, <=, ==
+Test_math_commands.cylc: list of commands that test the following queries related to math... +, -, *, /,  mod, >, <, >=, <=, ==